What is this study about?

 • Complete a questionnaire about your symptoms and overall quality of life

-• Wear a small ECG patch on your chest for about one week at different points during the follow-up period
+• Wear a small ECG patch on your chest for about one week at different points during the follow-up period so doctors can monitor heart rhythm

 Who can join this study?